aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/README.md

 Role variables are grouped by configuration elements and are typically stored in different group_vars files.

-## Upgrade of eos_designs data model for AVD 2.x to 3.0
+## Upgrade of eos_designs data model

 The AVD **major** releases can contain breaking changes to the data models.
 Data model changes requires a change to the `group_vars` and `host_vars`.
-To help identify needed changes and provide a smoother transition, the AVD 3.0 `eos_designs` role can provide automatic upgrade of the data model.
+To help identify needed changes and provide a smoother transition, the AVD 3.0 `eos_designs` role can provide automatic upgrade of the data model for AVD 2.x to 3.0 upgrades.

 To leverage this upgrade functionality, the playbook must include `tasks_from: upgrade` for the `import_role` of `eos_designs`.